-Accounts payable and accrued liabilities were \$794,544 as at September 30, 2019 compared to \$121,441 as at December 31, 2018.
+As at December 31, 2019, accounts payable and accrued liabilities were \$453,070 (2018 - \$121,441).
 The increase is due to the increased level of activities at the Company's exploration projects during the period, as well as the work in progress to update the pre-feasibility study on the Hammerdown project.